 We determine certain appeals against decisions made by planning authorities and other bodies across Scotland.

 A reporter appointed by ministers decides most appeals.
 In a small number of cases, ministers will make the decision following the appointed reporter's submissions and recommendations.
-Reporters are issued with guidance notes providing information about administrative procedures and practices.
+Reporters are issued with guidance notes providing information about administrative procedures and practices and they include guidance relating to COVID-19.

 Our casework is split across three broad categories: